 - Cornstarch - This works as a fantastic thickener for the caramel.

-- Change the topping.
-If you don't fancy having caramel on top of the frosting, why not try melted chocolate, melted peanut butter or even melted Biscoff spread instead?
-They all work very well.
+- If you don't fancy having caramel on top of the frosting you can change the topping.
+Why not try melted chocolate, melted peanut butter or even melted Biscoff spread like I did for my vegan biscoff cookies instead?
+They all work very well and they're all delicious options.

 How To Make Vegan Banana Pudding Poke Cake